MicrosoftDocs/dynamics-365-project-operations/articles/resource-management/getting-started-with-resource-recommendations.md

 1. In the **Environments** section on the top-right, ensure that the environment you're logged into is selected.
     - To view your environment name, navigate to your environment, select the profile icon and copy the environment name from top-left of the dialog that appears.
 1. On the left navigation pane, select **Dataflows**.
 If this option isn't directly visible, then select **More** and then **Dataflows**.
 1. Select the **My Dataflows** tab, this tab should display a list of four dataflows (apart from previously existing items).
-These are:
     - **1. Resource Recommendation - Daily KPE**
     - **2. Resource Recommendation - Weekly Scoring Indexing**
     - **3. Resource Recommendation - Weekly Add Time Summary**